THE ENVIRONMENTAL POLICY PARADOX First Edition - Outline

 A. Definition

-1. Farmers have no incentive to preserve ground
+1. Farmers have no incentives to preserve ground water

 2. Manufacturers have no incentives to limit air